FAQs

 Do you certify patients under 21 years old?

-We have a small number of patients aged 18-20 who are usually accompanied by a parent when they first come to see us.
-It has made their certification easier.
-As registered patients, they are old enough to access marijuana through the state-licensed dispensaries and to be in possession of it, but they are too young to purchase or use marijuana under any other circumstances.
-While we recognize the independence of some under-21’s, their “in-between” legal status results in a more cautious approach to their certification.
+Yes.
+We certify patients 18 years and older.
+As registered patients, they are old enough to access marijuana through the state-licensed medical dispensaries and to be in possession of it, but they are too young to purchase or use marijuana under any other circumstances.
 We are not certifying patients under the age of 18.

 Is the Massachusetts Card accepted in other states?